Governing Document Amendments

-The following steps describe our process for how we restate community association governing documents – the Master Deed or Declaration, Bylaws, and Articles of Incorporation.
+We’ve developed the following proven process to restate community association governing documents – the Master Deed or Declaration, Bylaws, and Articles of Incorporation.
 If you are pursuing a specific amendment to a governing document, that process will likely require fewer steps.

 U